Darkman: Plot

 Westlake recreates his own face as a mask and goes to Julie.
 He convinces her that he was in a coma and keeps his disfigurement from her, making up excuses to leave before the synthetic skin breaks down.
 However, during a date at a carnival with Julie, he loses his temper and assaults a worker before fleeing.
 Julie follows him to the abandoned building and realizes that his face was only a mask.
 After tearfully confessing that she still loves him, she leaves.

 While talking to Strack, Julie reveals that Westlake is still alive.
-She then discovers the "Belisarius Memorandum" on his desk and realizes he was in-league with Durant the entire time.
+She then discovers the Bellasarious Memorandum on his desk and realizes he was in league with Durant the entire time.
 When Julie leaves, Strack tells Durant to deal with her and Westlake.
-Durant kidnaps Julie and has his cohorts storm Westlake's new laboratory.
+Durant kidnaps Julie and chases Westlake with his helicopter, trying to hit him with a special gun equipped with explosive bullets.
+Durant's cohorts storm Westlake's new laboratory.
 Westlake takes them out, blowing up his own lab to murder the final thug.
-Durant flees in a helicopter with Westlake dangling from an attached cable.
-Westlake attaches the cable to a semi-trailer, which pulls the helicopter into an explosive collision, seemingly killing Durant.
+Durant flees in the helicopter with Westlake dangling from an attached cable.
+After a long flight, Westlake attaches the cable to a semi-trailer, which pulls the helicopter into an explosive collision, seemingly killing Durant.

 Impersonating Durant, Westlake meets up with Strack and a captive Julie at the top of an unfinished building.
 Strack sees through Westlake's ruse and pulls his mask off, revealing his disfigured face to Julie.
 A brawl breaks out, and though injured, Westlake gains the upper hand and drops Strack to his death.
 Julie tries to convince Westlake that he can return to his old life, but he refuses, changed by his quest for revenge and new vicious nature.
 He slips away from Julie, pulling on a mask and running into a crowd of pedestrians.
 As Julie searches for him, a disguised Westlake watches her for a moment before walking away.
 In his mind, he declares himself to be "Darkman".